Control Fire Ants in Commercial Fruits, Nuts, and Vegetables

 How long does it take for baits to work, and how long do they last?

 Fire ant baits are designed to be slow acting.
 The worker ants collect bait granules when they are out foraging, take them back to the colony, and feed them to their young.
 If fast-acting insecticides were used in baits, they would kill the foraging workers before they could carry the bait back to the mound.
 The growth regulator baits, like Extinguish and Esteem, work by interfering with the development of immature fire ants, but they do not kill adults.
 Mounds eventually die out because there are no new workers to replace the ones that die.
-This takes two to three months.
+This takes 2–3 months.

 The effects of a single bait application can persist for the whole season, meaning you will see fewer mounds than if you had not treated.
 You won’t get rid of every mound, but if you apply the bait properly and do not get rain for a couple of days, you should get around 80 percent control.
 The area will be reinfested as newly mated queens fly in and establish new colonies, but you can improve control by treating again later in the season.